WICG/background-fetch/README.md

 # Relation to one-off background sync

-There's some overlap, and background-cache may be an alternative for some of the simpler background sync use-cases, but mostly they'll be used together.
-For example, background sync could be used to process an outbox, but background-cache could be used within the `sync` handler for individual messages that have large attachments.

-Background-cache is intended to be very user-visible, as such it doesn't really make sense for non-massive transfers such as IM messages.
+Background-cache is intended to be very user-visible, via OS-level UI such as a persistent notification, as such background-sync remains a better option for non-massive transfers such as IM messages.

 # Future ideas

-I think the above is a reasonable MVP, although `BackgroundCacheRegistration` could be extended with high-level niceties like properties/events to indicate state (uploading/downloading/paused) and progress.
+* A way to get progress of the up/download
+* A way to read a response mid-download (eg, start playing a downloading podcast)